 - Let the cake cool for about 10-15 minutes and then remove onto a large plate or platter.

-- While the cake is cooling, whisk together the powdered sugar and butter.
-Add in vanilla extract and orange juice to meet your taste preferences.
-If desired stir in the orange zest.
+While the cake is cooling, whisk together the powdered sugar and butter.
+Add in vanilla extract, orange juice, and orange zest.

 - Spoon the glaze over the cake and let the glaze drip down the sides.
 Add more orange zest and orange slices as an optional garnish.